lightbits/lightbits.github.io/euler2/euler2.markdown

 A figure from Direct Sparse Odometry paper showing color-coded depth maps.
 In addition to estimating the camera pose over time, they also estimate the depth maps themselves, in a process called bundle adjustment (called so because it adjusts the entire bundle of parameters: points *and* cameras.)
 </p>

 Our book model had five points, but their depth maps can have as many points as there are pixels in an image.
-Looping over all of those can be prohibitively slow, especially if we do it twelve times per optimization step!
+Looping over all of those can be prohibitively slow if we do it twelve times per step.
+To remind you, this is what our error function looked like:

-The derivative of a sum is the sum of derivatives.
+    E(R, T):
+        e = 0
+        for u,v,p in patches
+            u_est,v_est = camera_projection(R*p + T)
+            du = u_est-u
+            dv = v_est-v
+            e += du*du + dv*dv
+        return e / num_patches

+The first transformation we can make is to exploit the fact that the derivative of a sum is the sum of derivatives: instead of calling E twelve times, we can call it once and return all derivatives along with it.
+That is, we find the derivative of each `e` term, add them together, and return that as well.

+We could calculate the derivatives as we've done so far, using finite differences, or maybe we're writing this code in a library that has automatic differentiation?

 What would computing this actually involve?